 - 7.6.5 When an imminent hazard exists, and cannot be abated immediately, all exposed persons must leave the area.
 Only properly trained and equipped employees are allowed to correct imminent hazards. - 7.6.6 A serious concealed danger is one which, (1) results from normal company operations, (2) poses a substantial probability of death or great bodily harm, and (3) is not readily apparent to the individual who is likely to be exposed.
-For these conditions that cannot be corrected immediately, take the following steps: STOP THE JOB - Notify and remove the employee(s) and call the Field Safety Advisor. - Outside normal working hours, contact the Dispatch Office SCG message center and ask for the on-call Field Safety Advisor. - If warranted, work with Dispatch to generate Message Center Report (MCR) to communicate with internal resources. - If corrections cannot be made within 15 days, Safety must report the condition to Cal-OSHA. - 7.6.7 Records of hazard control actions must be retained by each department for a minimum of three years.
+For these conditions that cannot be corrected immediately, take the following steps: STOP THE JOB - Notify and remove the employee(s) and call the Field Safety Advisor. - Outside normal working hours, contact the SCG message center and ask for the on-call Field Safety Advisor. - If corrections cannot be made within 15 days, Safety must report the condition to Cal-OSHA. - 7.6.7 Records of hazard control actions must be retained by each department for a minimum of three years.